 Public access around the foreshore is limited by the location of various developments, private properties and steep terrain.
 The natural values are being degraded by the loss of natural vegetation, weed invasion, littering and erosion.

 Many State and Local Government authorities play a role in the management of the foreshores of Freshwater Bay, primarily the Town of Claremont and the Swan River Trust.
 A ‘Freshwater Bay Management Plan’ was drafted by the Swan River Trust and represents a cooperative effort between these two organisations to protect the natural environment of the Freshwater Bay area, provide for appropriate levels of public access to foreshore areas and conserve, enhance and promote the heritage values of the area.

-- Small water craft access ramp (off Chester Road) – site of old Claremont baths
+- Small water craft access ramp (off Chester Road) – site of the old Claremont baths;

 Swan River Foreshore Management Plan

 The Town of Claremont has a Foreshore Management Plan which was developed as a regional plan with members of WESROC (Western Suburbs Regional Organisation of Councils) in 2016.
 This was done in response to outcomes of a WESROC Climate Change Risk Assessment and Adaptation Plan developed in June 2010.

 Council has established a committee consisting of the Mayor, the three South Ward Councillors and three community representatives for the Foreshore Management Plan.

 The Foreshore Management Plan was commissioned to provide insight and guidance into short, medium and longer term strategies for managing vulnerability of assets both private and public from climate change risk such as inundation, erosion and accretion along the shoreline from Matilda Bay in Crawley to Minim Cove in Mosman Park.

 To view the Foreshore Management Plan, click here.